FocusHive/.github/profile/README.md

 ## [Xpress Lab](https://xpresslab.org)
 Go to any lab above to contribute.
 Express yourself using our partnership with XpressLab to give you experiential learning while also contributing to live projects!
 Go to the Repo: .github & then go to this file to edit me /profile/README.md

+#### Who We Are
+_Focus Hive Inc provides a robust platform where your managers can shape policies and procedures to increase efficiency, grow & scale, and streamline goals with our unique approach known as ORBITAL Mission Control™.
+We bring a new approach to project management with enterprise tools and creative implementations to cultivate company culture._